Show All Answers

 78 percent of groups would utilize the proposed flex space as exhibit space, and 90 percent of respondents would utilize the proposed flex space as meeting/ballroom space.

-For a residential account, membership covers the department's emergency medical response costs for all who reside in your home anywhere in the City of Anaheim 24 hours a day.
+For a residential account, membership covers remaining response and transportation expenses for everyone who resides in your home, anywhere in the city of Anaheim.
 The program also covers visitors if they have a medical emergency while at your home.

 For a business account, membership covers remaining response and transportation expenses for all employees if an emergency occurs while working at the enrolled business address.
-Customers of the business are not covered by the program, but their individual residential membership may cover them if they reside in the City of Anaheim.
+Customers of the business are not covered by the program, but their individual residential membership may cover them if they reside in the city of Anaheim.

-If you receive a residential or commercial City of Anaheim Utility bill, we can conveniently add the $3.58 a month fee to your bill.
-If you do not receive a City Utility bill, an annual payment of $43 can be made payable to the City of Anaheim.
+If you receive a residential or commercial Anaheim Public Utilities bill, we can conveniently add the $5 per month fee to your bill.
+If you do not receive an Anaheim Public Utilities bill, an annual payment of $60 can be made payable to the City of Anaheim.
 To ensure proper enrollment, please note “FireMedics Program” on your check or money order.